-Consistent with Uniform Fire Code requirements (see Uniform Fire Code Requirements within I-2.15 Other Requirements) and to the extent practicable, conduct unloading or loading of solids and liquids in a manufactured building, under a roof, or lean-to, or other appropriate cover.

-- Berm, dike, and/or slope the loading/unloading area to prevent run-on of stormwater and to prevent the runoff or loss of any spilled material from the area. - Place curbs along the edge of the shoreline, or slope the edge such that the stormwater can flow to an ٠ internal storm sewer system that leads to an approved treatment BMP.
-Avoid draining directly to the surface water from loading areas. - ٠ Pave and slope loading/unloading areas to prevent the pooling of water.
+- Consistent with Uniform Fire Code requirements (see Uniform Fire Code Requirements within I-2.17 Other Regulations and Programs) and to the extent practicable, conduct unloading or loading of solids and liquids in a manufactured building, under a roof, lean-to, or other appropriate cover. - Berm, dike, and/or slope the loading/unloading area to prevent run-on of stormwater and to prevent the runoff or loss of any spilled material from the area. - Place curbs along the edge of the loading/unloading areas, or slope the edge such that the stormwater can flow to an internal storm sewer system that leads to an approved treatment BMP.
+Avoid draining directly to the surface water from loading/unloading areas. - Pave and slope loading/unloading areas to prevent the pooling of water.
 Minimize the use of catch basins and drain lines within the interior of the paved area or place catch basins in designated "alleyways" that are not covered by material, containers, or equipment. - Retain on-site the necessary materials for rapid cleanup of spills.